JM-Xia/AgglutinationConcentrationCaculator/README.md

 # AgglutinationConcentration

-This project implements a machine learning-based software system for analyzing agglutination patterns in images and predicting sample concentrations.
+A tool for analyzing agglutination patterns and predicting concentrations.

 Requirements